 - The Core Curriculum requirements and the BBA Degree Requirements

-- International Business 350 (may fulfill the independent inquiry flag), Marketing 460 (may fulfill the quantitative reasoning flag), and 370 (may fulfill the writing flag)
+- Marketing 360 (may fulfill the quantitative reasoning flag), and 370 (may fulfill the writing and independent inquiry flags)

 - Additional elective coursework, if necessary, to provide a total of at least 120 semester hours